 Holidays mean time for the family to relax and share new experiences, right?
-That is unless you’re travelling with toddlers who, if you aren’t prepared, are likely to make the whole experience more like herding cats.
+That is unless you’re travelling with toddlers who, if you aren’t prepared, are likely to make the whole experience a little like herding cats.

-Travelling with toddlers does come with its challenges but after many, many attempts we’ve finally gotten it down to as fine an art as our recalcitrant tot will allow.
-While Raffles has always been a superstar traveller, Sugarpuff is a little more… how do I put this delicately?
-Insane.
-And not unlike travelling with a rabid octopus on an acid trip.
+Travelling with toddlers comes with its challenges but after many, many attempts we’ve finally gotten it down to as fine an art as our recalcitrant tots will allow.
+While zen Raffles has always been a superstar traveller, rambunctious Sugarpuff is a little more… how do I put this delicately?
+Well… not unlike travelling with a rabid octopus on an acid trip.
 In an utterly adorable way, of course.
-Anyway, here are my tried and tested tips for taming travelling toddlers, most of which don’t even require swearing!
+Anyway, here are my tried and tested tips for travelling with toddlers, most of which don’t even require swearing!

 An exotic third world war zone where coup d’états occur weekly?
 Sounds exciting, but not this time.
 The first step in any successful toddler tour of duty is to pick a destination that’s safe, where there’s space to run about and loads of energy depleting activities to keep them busy.
 Beaches, resorts and holiday parks are awesome, deep Amazonian rain forest and anywhere that involves a Sherpa or uncleared landmine fields… not so much.

 While many resorts and hotels have facilities catering for older kids, it can be tricky to find ones that provide for toddlers.
 It’s worth putting in a little research as more venues are realising that exhausted parents of babies and toddlers could use a break too, and are offering services geared towards their needs – from equipment, special meals and babysitting services right through to designated toddler clubs – if that’s your thing.